BEFORE A FIRE: Know the location of all exits from the building and the evacuation zones for your facility. Click here for a map of evacuation zones.

 IF A RESIDENT DISCOVERS A FIRE OR SMELLS SMOKE: Sound the building fire alarm.
 Know the locations of the fire pull stations and how they operate.
 Do not attempt to fight a fire due to the hazards associated with the products of combustion and the threat of spreading fire.

 WHEN THE FIRE ALARM SOUNDS, ALL RESIDENTS AND THEIR GUESTS MUST LEAVE AT ONCE: Lock the room/apartment door.
 Use the nearest safe exit.
 Upon exit from the building, proceed to the designated evacuation zone for your facility.
 Check the fire safety instructions on the back of the room/apartment door for specific instructions for that facility.
 Do not attempt to re-enter the building until residents are told that they can do so by hall staff.

 DO NOT USE THE ELEVATOR: Elevator shafts are like chimneys; smoke and heat could enter the elevator shaft thereby asphyxiating the occupants of the elevator.

 FEEL THE DOOR THAT LEADS FROM YOUR ROOM: If it is hot or smoke is seeping in, do not open it.
 If you become trapped and cannot reach the fire exit, keep the door closed and seal off any cracks.
-Use the telephone to call Campus Security (956-6911) and give the name and location of the building, the floor and room number.
+Use the telephone to call The Department of Public Safety (956-6911) and give the name and location of the building, the floor and room number.
 If you do not have a phone, go to the window and signal for help using a white or light colored pillowcase or sheet.
 DO NOT JUMP.
 The fire department will assist you.

 IF THE DOOR FEELS COOL: Open it cautiously.
 Be braced to slam it shut if the hall is full of smoke or if you feel heat or pressure against the door.
 If the hall is clear, proceed to the nearest fire exit.